Semiparametric Bayesian Density Estimation with Disparate Data Sources: A Meta-Analysis of Global Childhood

 In both tests, we also examined the validity of the main model's 95\% uncertainty intervals, checking whether 95\% of held-out values were included in the 95\% uncertainty intervals.
 Overall, the 95\% uncertainty intervals of our estimates included 92-95\% of held-out study \textsc{haz} means and prevalences in Test 1 and 95-98\% in Test 2, consistent with the expected 95\%.
 While these results are reassuring, we note that the cross-validation can only assess our quantification of predictive uncertainty in relation to the observed data.
 The presence of additional variability (beyond sampling variability) related to shortcomings in study quality in the nationally-representative studies makes it difficult to assess our quantification of uncertainty in the true country-level trends.

 In addition to the cross validation, we also conducted a sensitivity analysis to assess the extent to which our estimates changed in a model that included two additional mixture components.
-Estimates from the 7-component model were very similar to those of the 5-component model, with a median absolute difference between the estimate and the held-out truth of mean {\sc haz} equal to 0.03 and median absolute difference of stunting and severe stunting prevalences both equal to 0.63 percentage points.
+Estimates from the 7-component model were very similar to those of the 5-component model, with a median absolute difference between the estimates of mean {\sc haz} equal to 0.03 and median absolute differences of stunting and severe stunting prevalences both equal to 0.63 percentage points.
 Of course more rigorous methods exist for choosing a fixed value for $M$ \citep[e.g.,][]{kass:1995, Spiegelhalter:2002}, including estimation of $M$ as a model parameter \citep{richardson:1997}.